proy9714/ml-and-ai-digital-garden/src/site/notes/Gradient Boosting.md

 4. **Update Prediction:** Adjust the initial prediction by adding the new model's predictions (scaled by the learning rate).
 5. **Iterate:** Repeat the process, fitting new models to the residuals of the updated predictions.

-## Mermaid Diagram

-Here's a mermaid diagram to visualize the process:

 ```mermaid
 	graph TD;